Five Ways (Aquinas): Explanation

-Quarta Via: The Argument from Degree
+Fourth way: The Argument from Degree

 Summary

 We see things in the world that vary in degrees of goodness, truth, nobility, etc. For example, well-drawn circles are better than poorly drawn ones, healthy animals are better than sick animals.
 Moreover, some substances are better than others, since living things are better than non-living things, and animals are better than plants, in testimony of which no one would choose to lose their senses for the sake of having the longevity of a tree.
 But judging something as being "more" or "less" implies some standard against which it is being judged.
 For example, in a room full of people of varying heights, at least one must be tallest.
 Therefore, there is something which is best and most true, and most a being, etc. Aquinas then adds the premise: what is most in a genus is the cause of all else in that genus.
 From this he deduces that there exists some most-good being which causes goodness in all else, and this everyone understands to be God.